lauracosgrove/iAdapt-shiny/introduction.md

 Often, dose-finding designs rely on a monotone dose-response curve, meaning that as dose increases, we expect the drug's effectiveness to increase too.
 This is a convenient assumption, though not always accurate.
 Instead, a relationship may exist in which case some dose-escalation designs may falsely move a higher dose forward.

+## How to use

+1. Start at the __Simulation__ tab to simulate a single trial and explore parameter variations.

+2. After simulating one trial, use the **Repeated Simulation** tab to examine the design's operating characteristics.

+3. See **Implementation** for a vignette about how to use the iAdapt package to run this trial design in practice.

 ## References

 [Chiuzan, C., Garrett-Mayer, E., & Nishimura, M. I. (2018).
 An Adaptive Dose-Finding Design Based on Both Safety and Immunologic Responses in Cancer Clinical Trials.
 Statistics in Biopharmaceutical Research, 10(3), 185–195.](https://doi.org/10.1080/19466315.2018.1462727)